 Highlights: convict engineering relics (roads, bridges, culverts etc)

 One of many tracks in the area, The Little Digger Track follows Moores Creek, skirting the Roseville Golf Course, and descends into the sandstone gully until it joins the Two Creeks Track, which takes you to Middle Harbour.
 Features of the track include waterfalls, rock pools, caves, rainforest vegetation, mighty Sydney Red Gums, She Oaks and many types of fern.
 The varied habitat is home to a large number of Australian native animals including the threatened Powerful Owl, Eastern Water Dragon, Ringtail Possums and several frog species.
 Roseville, 2 km return.
-For more walks, visit the website.

 The Cooks River Pathway, also known as the Bay to Bay Walk, is one of the oldest and most significant shared pedestrian and cycling paths in Sydney, extending from Mason Park at Homebush Bay Drive in Homebush Bay to the Cooks River entrance into Botany Bay.
 The Pathway is centrally located in the Sydney metropolitan region, and follows the foreshore of the Cooks River, covering the full length of the catchment.
 The Pathway is designed to be walked or cycled in sections.